Jacques Brugnon

 He was primarily a doubles specialist who won 10 Grand Slam doubles titles in the French, American, Australian and British championships.
 Additionally he won two mixed doubles titles at Roland Garros partnering Suzanne Lenglen.
-He was also a fine singles player but never won a Major title.
-He played in 20 Wimbledon Championships between 1920 and 1948 and achieved his best singles result in 1926 when he reached the semifinals, losing in a close five set match to Howard Kinsey.
+He was also a fine singles player but never won a major title.
+He played in 20 Wimbledon Championships between 1920 and 1948 and achieved his best singles result in 1926 when he reached the semifinals, losing in a close five-set match to Howard Kinsey.
 He also competed at the 1920 Summer Olympics and the 1924 Summer Olympics.

-Between 1921 and 1934 he played 31 ties for the French Davis Cup team, mainly as a doubles player, and compiled a record of 26 wins versus 11 losses.
-He was part of the famous Four Musketeers team that conquered the Cup in 1927 against the US and of four of the five teams that defended it successfully until 1932.
+Between 1921 and 1934, he played 31 times for the French Davis Cup team, mainly as a doubles player, compiling a record of 26 wins versus 11 losses.
+He was part of the famous Four Musketeers team that conquered the Cup in 1927 against the US, and a member of four of the five teams that defended it successfully through 1931.

 Brugnon was ranked World No. 9 for 1927 by A. Wallis Myers of The Daily Telegraph.

 The Four Musketeers were inducted simultaneously into the International Tennis Hall of Fame in Newport, Rhode Island, in 1976.